IAmWilfredSmith/alpine-xfce-vnc/README.md

 	  ADMIN_GROUP - group name for the OS administrotor (default is administrators) ADMIN_PASSWORD - initial password for the OS administrator (default is insecure).
 Change this immediately!
 	  ADMIN_USERNAME - user name of the OS administrator (default is admin)
+     ALPINE_VERSION - specify the version of Alpine to use (default is latest)
-	  GEOMETRY - widthxheightxbpp for the virtual display to be exposed (default is 1920x1200x24) VNC_LISTENPORT - TCP port on which the VNC server will listen. (default is 5901) ALPINE_VERSION - specify the version of Alpine to use (default is latest).
+	  GEOMETRY - widthxheightxbpp for the virtual display to be exposed (default is 1920x1200x24) VNC_LISTENPORT - TCP port on which the VNC server will listen. (default is 5901)

 NOTA BENE: You should immediately change the password of the administrative user.
 The value of these arguments can be retrieved by viewing the history of the Docker image.